GleefullyChill/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This project was started as a simple repository from Lighthouse Labs.
+This project was started from a simple repository from Lighthouse Labs.
 I forked and cloned this repository, then built upon it to practice my HTML, CSS, JS, jQuery and AJAX front-end skills.

 ## Screenshots